Patient's Query

 Welcome to icliniq.com.

-Apart from the above reasons, pain could also be because of a trauma to that area, and rarely due to a congenital disorder (unlikely in your child, if that was the reason, you would probably tell me about other symptoms as well).
+Apart from the above reasons, pain could also be because of a trauma to that area, and rarely due to a congenital disorder (unlikely in your child, if that were the reason, you would probably tell me about other symptoms as well).

 So what you need to do now:

-1. Supplementation of calcium and magnesium various syrup formulations are available.
+1. Supplementation of calcium and magnesium, various syrup formulations are available.
 Please find out locally as to which one is available.

 2. Give him plenty of fruits like bananas, apples, and foods containing green leafy vegetables.